hashicorp/terraform-provider-aws/website/docs/r/detective_graph.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - Unique identifier (ID) of the Detective Graph.
-* `created_time` - The date and time, in UTC and extended RFC 3339 format, when the Amazon Detective Graph was created.
+* `created_time` - Date and time, in UTC and extended RFC 3339 format, when the Amazon Detective Graph was created.

 ## Import